matchcutvision-jpg/singularity-mcp-server-for-trading/README.md

 # 🧠 Singularity MCP Server

-**10-Agent Trading Intelligence Framework** — A Model Context Protocol (MCP) server that connects Claude AI to TradingView Desktop for multi-angle market analysis.
+**10-Agent Trading Intelligence Framework** — A Model Context Protocol (MCP) server that connects Claude AI to live market data for multi-angle analysis.

 ## What It Does